Coders-Team/Coders-Team-Agreement/README.md

 - The components of our project will live on GitHub is :
     - Documentation
-    - Asp.Net backend And frontend
+    - Asp.Net with Angular backend And frontend
     - Service Api project management
     - ER diagram
     - Wireframe